racket/racket/racket/src/README.txt

   --guibindir=<dir>

-   Executables for GUI programs for in <dir>, instead of the same dierctory as other executables.
-This separate directory makes the most sense for Mac OS, where GUI executables mean ".app" bundles (but launcher scripts for those applications are still written in the non-GUI excutable destination).
+   Executables for GUI programs for in <dir>, instead of the same directory as other executables.
+This separate directory makes the most sense for Mac OS, where GUI executables mean ".app" bundles (but launcher scripts for those applications are still written in the non-GUI executable destination).

   --sysconfdir=<dir>